chenle02/Teaching_Tools/README.md

 4. I wrote this script [split.lua](scripts/split.lua) to split the textbook into sections as shown on my [course page](http://math.emory.edu/~lchen41/teaching/2020_Fall/index.html#MATH%20221:%20Linear%20Algebra-2020%20Fall,%20Emory%20University-Text%20and%20slides).

 # Video processing and animation
+This part is very sketchy right now.
+I may elaborate it more in the future.
 1. Use the Python package [manim](https://github.com/3b1b/manim) by _3 Blue 1 Brown_ to generate animation videos.
     * Here are some [examples]( https://talkingphysics.wordpress.com/2019/01/08/getting-started-animating-with-manim-and-python-3-7/ ) to walk through.
 2. The video file should be `mmdd_S#.mp4`, `#` be replaced by `5,6,7`.